 Neurodiverse approaches in the workplace will benefit all employees

-Co-founder of Perfectly Autistic
+Co-founders of Perfectly Autistic

 Neurodiversity is still a relatively new term.
 You may not have heard of it before, or if you have, you may not know what it means.
 The term covers a range of neurological conditions including Autism, ADHD, Dyslexia, Dyspraxia and Tourette’s Syndrome.